Our First Cruise Chair, Tony Comer

 The First Seed?

 In the stack of old Paddlers Tony handed over was a section of the January 26, 1969, Greensboro Daily News.
 Prominent is an article titled, “Anytime is Canoeing Season.”
-The article features the Benner family: Bob, Donna, son David 12 and daughter Dawn, 10, and their love of canoeing.
+The article features the Benner family: Bob, Betty, son David 12 and daughter Dawn, 10, and their love of canoeing.

 Here is an excerpt from the article: